nmathewson/walking-onions-wip/specs/AZ-acknowledgments.md

 earlier versions of proposal 300.

-Thanks to Chelsea Komlo and Ian Goldberg for their help fleshing out so many ideas related to walking onions in their work on the design paper.
+Thanks to Chelsea Komlo and Ian Goldberg for their help fleshing out so many ideas related to Walking Onions in their work on the design paper.

 Thanks to Teor for improvements to diff format, ideas about grouping